 Heat Strawberries

-Place the washed strawberries and sugar in a high-sided saucepan over medium-high heat.
+Place the strawberries and sugar in a high-sided saucepan over medium-high heat.

-If you are using fresh strawberries rather than frozen, add a small splash of water to make up for the missing moisture.
+If you are using fresh strawberries, add a small splash of water to get them going without burning the sugar.

 Break Down Strawberries